BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 ![Alt text](../Outputs/Data_Visualization/Code_3.jpg)

 We have successfully added lines, but it has created separate lines for each of the penguin species.
-When aesthetic mappings are defined in $\texttt{ggplot()}$, at the *global* level, they are passed down to each of the subsequent geom layers of the plot.
-However, each geom function in ggplot2 can also take a $\texttt{mapping}$ argument, which allows for aesthetic mappings at the *local* level that are added to those inherited from the global level.
-To create a line for all points we should specify $\texttt{color = species}$ for $\texttt{geom\_point()}$ only.
+When aesthetic mappings are defined in `ggplot()`, at the *global* level, they are passed down to each of the subsequent geom layers of the plot.
+However, each geom function in ggplot2 can also take a `mapping` argument, which allows for aesthetic mappings at the *local* level that are added to those inherited from the global level.
+To create a line for all points we should specify `color = species` for `geom_point()` only.

 ```r
 # Code 4